 Natural curiosity allows for a deeper understanding and appreciation of our world.

 During the first few weeks, we will launch “Readers’ Workshop” in order for the readers to know how to successfully choose just right books, talk or “buzz” about books, interact with the text as they read utilizing the reading strategies good readers use while reading: predicting, visualizing, connecting, clarifying, questioning, summarizing and evaluating.
 We will continue to develop these skills throughout the year with individual, small group, and whole class instruction.
-Each student will use his/her reading notebook, which will be housed on their iPad, to record the books they read, mini-lesson information, and reading responses to their independent and small group reading.
+Each student will use his/her reading notebook to record the books they read, mini-lesson information, and reading responses to their independent and small group reading.